hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 * `ssh_port` (int) - The port that SSH will be available on.
 This defaults to port 22.

+* `ssh_timeout` (string) - The time to wait for SSH to become available before timing out.
+The format of this value is a duration such as "5s" or "5m".
+The default SSH timeout is "1m", or one minute.

 ## Basic Example

 Here is a basic example.
 It is completely valid except for the access keys: